Wyoming, Illinois: Geography

+Wyoming is a mostly flat town.
+It has a few hills, but nothing major.
+Surrounding the town is dense farmland and lots of hills.

+Landmarks

+Wyoming features a historic downtown that reflects the town's heritage and local pride.
+Murals depicting the town's founding in 1836, the Rock Island Railroad, and early 20th-century street scenes adorn the side of a prominent downtown building, highlighting key moments in local history.
+Another eye-catching mural appears on the upper façade of the historic Paramount Theater, showcasing classic Hollywood actors in tribute to the theater's cinematic past.

+The downtown area also features a vintage-style street clock, serving as a visual landmark and a nod to early 20th-century small-town design.

+Among the town's tallest structures is the First Congregational Church, known for its steep, pointed tower which makes it a local landmark.
+However, the tallest full-height building in town is a grain elevator complex located on East Williams Street near Duryea Park.
+Rock Island Trail State Park also passes through Wyoming, bringing cyclists and hikers into town and connecting the community to regional outdoor recreation.

 Demographics

 As of the census of 2000, there were 1,424 people, 629 households, and 408 families residing in the city.
 The population density was 1,918.1 PD/sqmi.
 There were 669 housing units at an average density of 901.2 /sqmi.
 The racial makeup of the city was 99.09% White, 0.21% Asian, and 0.70% from two or more races.
 Hispanic or Latino of any race were 0.07% of the population.

 There were 629 households, out of which 26.1% had children under the age of 18 living with them, 53.1% were married couples living together, 8.9% had a female householder with no husband present, and 35.1% were non-families.
 32.1% of all households were made up of individuals, and 17.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.26 and the average family size was 2.84.

 In the city, the population was spread out, with 22.3% under the age of 18, 7.7% from 18 to 24, 24.4% from 25 to 44, 23.9% from 45 to 64, and 21.6% who were 65 years of age or older.
 The median age was 42 years.
 For every 100 females, there were 85.7 males.
 For every 100 females age 18 and over, there were 84.0 males.

 The median income for a household in the city was $30,463, and the median income for a family was $41,797.
 Males had a median income of $30,074 versus $22,115 for females.
 The per capita income for the city was $16,574.
 About 9.1% of families and 10.6% of the population were below the poverty line, including 13.5% of those under age 18 and 7.1% of those age 65 or over.